-12. JUUL further fueled the vaping epidemic by representing to the public that its addictive product was rigorously tested and safe.
-At the same time, JUUL understood and acknowledged the numerous risks and dangers of e-cigarettes, including:
+understood and acknowledged the numerous risks and dangers of e-cigarettes, including:

-- Because e-cigarettes and ENDS devices were recently developed, the medical profession has not had a sufficient period of time to study the long-term health effects of e-cigarette use. - The use of e-cigarettes may pose health risks that outweigh their potential benefits. - According to the FDA, e-cigarettes and other ENDS devices may contain ingredients that are known to be toxic to humans and may contain other ingredients that may not be safe. - Because clinical studies about the safety and efficacy of e-cigarettes have not been submitted to the FDA, consumers currently have no way of knowing whether e-cigarettes are safe for their intended use; what types or concentrations of potentially harmful chemicals are found in these products; or how much nicotine is being inhaled. - Additionally, e-cigarettes may be attractive to young people and may lead them to try other tobacco products, including conventional cigarettes that are known to cause disease.
+- Because e-cigarettes and ENDS devices were recently developed, the medical profession has not had a sufficient period of time to study the long-term health effects of e-cigarette use. - The use of e-cigarettes may pose health risks that outweigh their potential benefits. - According to the FDA, e-cigarettes and other ENDS devices may contain ingredients that are known to be toxic to humans and may contain other ingredients that may not be safe. - Because clinical studies about the safety and efficacy of e-cigarettes have not been submitted to the FDA, consumers currently have no way of knowing whether e-cigarettes are safe for their intended use; what types or concentrations of potentially harmful chemicals are found in these products; or how much nicotine is being inhaled. - Additionally, e-cigarettes may be attractive to young people and may lead them to try other tobacco products, including conventional cigarettes that are known to cause disease. - 13.
+By deliberately failing to disclose these dangers, JUUL and the Management Defendants sent a message to youth that its product was neither harmful nor addictive.
+As a direct result of JUUL and the Management Defendants' reckless marketing to youth, misrepresentations about its nicotine content, and failure to disclose the health risks associated with its product, by JUUL.

-13. By deliberately failing to disclose these dangers, JUUL sent a message to youth that its product was neither harmful nor addictive.
-As a direct result of JUUL's reckless marketing to youth, misrepresentations about its nicotine content, and failure to disclose the health risks associated with its product, Colorado now confronts the public nuisance of a youth vaping epidemic created by JUUL.
+Colorado now confronts the public nuisance of a youth vaping epidemic created

-14. The Attorney General of the State of Colorado brings this action pursuant to the Colorado Consumer Protection Act, C.R.S. §§ 6-1-101 et seq. to enjoin and restrain JUUL Labs, Inc. from engaging in unlawful deceptive trade practices and to prevent the undue proliferation of the scourge of e-cigarettes, for restitution and damages to injured consumers and the State of Colorado, for statutorily mandated civil penalties, for disgorgement, and other relief as provided in the Colorado Consumer Protection Act and pursuant to Colorado law.
+14. The Attorney General of the State of Colorado brings this action pursuant to the Colorado Consumer Protection Act, C.R.S. §§ 6-1-101 et seq. to enjoin and restrain JUUL Labs, Inc. and the Management Defendants from engaging in unlawful deceptive trade practices and to prevent the undue proliferation of the scourge of e-cigarettes, for restitution and damages to injured consumers and the State of Colorado, for statutorily mandated civil penalties, for disgorgement, and other relief as provided in the Colorado Consumer Protection Act and pursuant to Colorado law.